The Inbetweeners 2: Development

 On 2 August 2013, the sequel was officially confirmed for release in August 2014.
 The series' Facebook page revealed on 15 March 2014 that the sequel would be released on 6 August 2014.

-On 9 May 2014, a teaser trailer was released, in which the characters drive through the Outback and call an Aborigine a "fire wanker".
+On 9 May 2014, a teaser trailer was released, in which the characters drive through the Outback and call an Australian Aboriginal person a "fire wanker".
 A second trailer, this time full length, was released on The Inbetweeners official Facebook page on 18 June, showing more of the storyline.